Fuhad-Olaniyi-Boluwatife/Sales-Dataset/README.md

 -  Sales Performance
 -  Geographical Performance

-This structured approach ensures efficient data analysis and supports robust reporting capabilities.
+This structured approach ensures efficient data analysis and supports crobust reporting capabilities.

-## Data Analysis and Observations
+## Data Virtualization, Analysis and Observations

 ### Customer Performance
 To enhance the analytical depth of the report, I introduced the following measures and calculated columns: